mahjongg2/ZX81plus38/README.md

 ZX81+38rev1,5.zip contains all gerber and drill files for the working updated and layout checked files to produce a revision 1,5 version PCB.

+The file ZX81+38rev1,5.pdf is the schematic of the corrected revision 1.5 (in black and white)

 And I will upload kiCad files after I know revision 1.5 is working well.